-- 1. Understand the way in which the role of the assistant practitioner links with a range of health professions - 2.
-Demonstrate a sound understanding of the potential benefits of a range of therapies on patient - 3.
-Analyse the impact and value of multidisciplinary working on patient care - 4.
-Evaluate and judge the importance of Allied Health Professionals within the health and social care environment - 5.
-Demonstrate a critical understanding of how multidisciplinary teams will be utilised within an integrated, care closer to home model of patient care
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to

+At the end of the module the learner will LO1, LO2, LO3, LO4 & LO5

+be expected to be able to:

+Understand the way in which the role of

+the assistant practitioner links with a

+range of health professions

+Demonstrate a sound understanding of

+the potential benefits of a range of

+therapies on patient care

+3. Analyse the impact and value of

+multidisciplinary working on patient care

+4. Evaluate and judge the importance of

+Allied Health Professionals within the

+health and social care environment

+5. Demonstrate a critical understanding

+of how multidisciplinary teams will be

+utilised within an integrated, care

+closer to home model of patient care

-DATE OF APPROVAL: 08/2020 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2020 SCHOOL/PARTNER: Petroc DATE(S) OF APPROVED CHANGE: XX/XX/XXXX TERM/SEMESTER: Spring
+DATE OF APPROVAL: 08/2020 FACULTY/OFFICE: Academic Partnerships

+DATE OF IMPLEMENTATION: September SCHOOL/PARTNER: Petroc

+2020

+DATE(S) OF APPROVED CHANGE: SEMESTER: Spring

+XX/XX/XXXX